kylehraja/TributePage/README.md

 # TributePage
-A tribute page showing a timeline of a person.
+A tribute page of a fictional hero.
 The web page was built using HTML and CSS.
-This project focuses on using the box model.
+This project focuses on using principles of the box model.

 Tribute page:
 ![image](https://github.com/kylehraja/TributePage/assets/140476247/ae39bab5-1e7d-40b8-896d-d13a74fddfdf)